Several criteria to consider when choosing a biological buffer

 4. Less salt influence.
 In other words, the components of the buffer should not interact or affect the ions involved in the biochemical reaction under study.

 5. Temperature and concentration changes have little effect on dissociation.
 Generally, as the concentration changes, there will be some changes in dissociation.
-If this change is small, it is usually possible to dilute the stock solution without changing the pH of the buffer.
+If this change is small, you can usually dilute the stock solution without changing the pH of the buffer.
 However, changes in the concentration of some buffers will produce more drastic changes in pKa, and the stock solution cannot be diluted without significantly affecting the pH value.
 For example, if you prepare a Tris buffer with a pH of 7.0 in a cold room at 4.0°C and perform the reaction in the same buffer at 37°C, the pH will drop to 5.95.

 6. There is no interaction with mineral cations.
 If the buffer in the system reacts with cations, the effectiveness of the buffer will be reduced because it cannot handle the additional hydrogen ions.
 If a complex between the buffer and the desired cofactor (metal cations such as zinc or magnesium) forms, your response may also be affected.
 For example, using an excessive amount of chelating agent in an enzymatic reaction may cause problems (for example, high EDTA concentration in PCR amplification).